tanmaytalekar25/Complaint_Analysis_against_Insurance_Companies_Iracle_Analytics/README.md

 ## Collaboration:

 This project was under the Star DBT program of the Government, I had the opportunity to learn PowerBI and RStudio from Industry professionals directly, different teams of students were assigned different types of projects and I had the opportunity to lead 4 other student interns.

+# To run the Dashboard in real-time:

+1. Download PowerBI Desktop
+2. Download the PBIX File from the repository
+3. Open the file using PowerBI Desktop